EstephaniaCalvoC/celeste-mvp-back/notes.md

 If you want to fix this warning message, you can try enabling the '--use-pep517' option as suggested by pip¹.
 Alternatively, you can try upgrading pip to version 23.1 or later which will enforce this behavior change¹.

 pip install --use-pep517 <package-name>

+## Getting text from article issue

+Most of the texts for the enpoint pages were added manually.
+It could be because the format tag and the request and response examples are crated dinamically.